LeCoupa/vuedarkmode/README.md

 ## Documentation

-You can find the VueDarkMode documentation [on the website](https://www.vuedarkmode.com/).
+You can browse the documentation for VueDarkMode [on the website](https://www.vuedarkmode.com/).

 ## Installation